EleriLove/More-Map-Variations-launch-script/README.md

 in order to do this you can use the mkdir command in terminal, or in your gui just... make a folder like normal,

-#DO NOT USE SPAVES IN DIRECTORY NAMES#
+#DO NOT USE SPACES IN DIRECTORY NAMES#

 take note of the location of this folder you will need it later.